October 18, 2013

 Articles written on Cong and The Quiet Man

-Little Irish Village Still Reaping The Benefits Of `The Quiet Man’
+Tiny Irish Village becomes shrine of `The Quiet Man’

-A great map and this blogger has additional interesting Quiet Man posts
+A great map and additional interesting Quiet Man post

 By Lisa Collins